davidhodge931/ggblanket/README.md

 8.  converts unspecified titles to snakecase::to_sentence by default
 9.  outputs a `ggplot2` object, so extra `ggplot2` layers can be added if necessary
-10. provides access to all of the relevant geom arg’s through the dots argument
+10. provides access to all of the relevant geom arg’s through the `...` argument
 11. provides a `gg_blank` function for extra flexibility
 12. is useful for creating custom {ggblanket} functions with your own